omergamliel3/flutter-WhatsAppClone/README.md

 This app is my own version for WhatsApp with Flutter.
 Real contacts replaced with Firebase ML kit bots.

+Chat with contacts (bots), chat with friends via Global chat, and upload your status.

 ## Screenshots

 -------------------